Shruti-Mahato/SRAM/README.md

 ### 2. Precharge Circuit
 Since the bitlines (BL and BLB) of each 6T cell are shared by all the cells in a particular column, the parasitic capacitance on those nodes is very large making it impractical for the 6T cells to drive the bitlines to full CMOS voltage levels.
 The precharge circuit helps to initialize the bitline and bitline bar (BL and BLB) to known logic levels usually high(In Pre-charge) and low(In Pre-discharge)) before a read or write operation.
-Here, We have coonnected the bitlines to power supply voltage (VDD) through a PMOS transistor."PMOS is preferred with respect to NMOS as it passes strong 1.
+Here, We have coonnected the bitlines to power supply voltage (VDD) through a PMOS transistor. **PMOS** is preferred with respect to **NMOS** as it passes strong 1.
 Both the bitlines are pre-charged to the same voltage (vdd in this case), and a differential amplifier is used to sense the difference between the bitlines to read it.
 The nodes are also pre-charged before a write operation to reset a previous operation.
 Since the sensing mechanism is a differential operation, it is critical for both the bitlines to be equal in voltage for which one PMOS transistor can be used as equalizer which will maintain the same voltage level at both the sides.

 | ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/6384bac5-6423-4f24-a00f-68e389da0333) |
 | :---: |